Calculate CO2 concentration in the chloroplast or mesophyll

 (1) An = gmc * (PCi - PCc)

-is the net CO2 assimilation rate, PCi
+where An is the net CO2 assimilation rate, PCi is the partial

-pressure of CO2 in the intercellular spaces, and PCc
+pressure of CO2 in the intercellular spaces, and PCc is the partial

 pressure of CO2 in the chloroplast.
 A key underlying assumption for this